matthiasschaub/tahuti/README.md

 For details about this app, see the [proposal](./proposal.md).

-For the front-end , see [this repository](https://git.sr.ht/~talfus-laddus/tahuti-website)
+For the front-end, see [this repository](https://git.sr.ht/~talfus-laddus/tahuti-website)

 ## Development